 - Staff recommendations are available online prior to the meeting.
-Review the recommendation of your project and contact the staff project lead with any questions you have. - Make notes and organize them so you are able to cover all aspects of the project that are important to you during the presentation.

-- The Commission will not accept new information at the public hearing so be sure to submit everything you want them to see by the application deadline. - You may bring additional materials that help to explain your project, such as photographs that were not available at the application deadline or a model.
-Due to Metro IT regulations we are not allowed to use non-metro discs or flash drives in the computer.
-If you are bringing printed information, please bring 11 copies. - Organize your notes wells so that you are sure to cover all important aspects of your project during the presentation. - Keep in mind that staff will present an overview of the project prior to your presentation.
+Review the recommendation of your project and contact the staff project lead with any questions you have. - Make notes and organize them so you are able to cover all aspects of the project that are important to you during the presentation. - The Commission will not accept new information at the public hearing so be sure to submit everything you want them to see by the application deadline.
+You may bring additional materials that help to explain your project, such as photographs that were not available at the application deadline or a model.
+If you plan to make an electronic presentation, the presentation must be sent to the lead staff member listed on the agenda, at least the day before the meeting. - If you are bringing printed information, please provide 12 copies. - Organize your notes wells so that you are sure to cover all important aspects of your project during the presentation. - Keep in mind that staff will present an overview of the project prior to your presentation.
 You do not need to repeat what has already been said.